The link between climate change and infectious disease

 For many foodborne diseases, the environment plays an important role in transmission.
 As climate change increasingly affects global temperatures and weather events, the risks of transmission will increase.
 Read on to understand why, and what can be done to limit these risks.

-Foodborne diseases are caused by eating or drinking something unsafe, such as unpasteurised (raw) milk, undercooked or parasite-infected meat, or raw fruits and vegetables that are contaminated with faeces from an infected animal or person.
+Foodborne diseases, or foodborne illnesses, are caused by eating or drinking something infected by a pathogen, like a bacteria or virus, such as unpasteurised (raw) milk, undercooked or parasite-infected meat, or raw fruits and vegetables that are contaminated with faeces from an infected animal or person.

-The World Health Organization (WHO) estimates that in 2010, there were 600 million foodborne illnesses and 420,000 associated deaths.
+The World Health Organization (WHO) estimates there are 600 million cases of foodborne diseases and 420,000 associated deaths each year.
 And climate change is increasing the risk.

 The environment plays an important role in the transmission of many pathogens.
 Therefore, changing environmental conditions, such as the temperature of precipitation, may alter the geographical distribution, diversity, levels and seasonality of the pathogen in the natural and farm environment.
 This ultimately has consequences for pathogen levels in food.